 The clustering of the insects on the trees is reminiscent of draperies that unfurl in the heat of the sun.
 The site is dazzlingly bright with the orange, black, and white flecks erupting like firecrackers off the trees.
 Still more startling is the sound; the rush of the butterfly wings recalls a gentle summer rain as independent bunches explodes into the sky.

 Sierra Chincua, a sanctuary 10 miles to the southeast of El Rosario, offers a completely different experience.
 Arriving on a well-maintained highway, visitors mount ponies for a 45-minute saunter up the dusty mountainside.
 At the summit, we left the ponies and walked down into the valley where the monarchs were just beginning to stir.
-The numbers were dramatically lower here, too.
-Typically there are three colonies, or groupings, of monarchs.
-This year there is only the one.

 Instead of hiking around a path, we luxuriated in being able to lie on our backs at the end of the trail to see monarchs draping all around us.
 At mid-morning, the temperature was just right.
 Being at 10,000 feet is not all that leaves one breathless.
 New Year’s Eve at midnight was never more joyous than when the living confetti of the butterflies took flight, swooping down to feed on the nectar of the profusion of blossoms.
 Mating pairs abounded and the sky was dense with bright-orange wings.
 Just as fireworks can highlight a New Year’s celebration, the monarchs burst forth accompanied by "oohs" and "aahs" as the visitors watched various clumps expectantly, hoping to catch the first movement that preceded the muted explosion.